Mechotronic/Ghost-3/README.md

 Mode 2 - Ghost 3 FPV Racing Frame

 # About #
-The Mode 2 Ghost 3, was a feature and performance improvement release over the Ghost V1
+The Mode 2 Ghost 3, is a new redesign taking the features of the V1 and V2 and combining them into the ultimate Ghost.

 ----------